CoreyMLawrence/Corey-Lawrence-Music/README.md

 ## Hosting

 This web app is hosted on a server located inside my home.
-I've configured Nginx along with SSL through Let's Encrypt, ensuring secure access to the app.
+I have configured Nginx along with SSL through Let's Encrypt, ensuring secure access to the app.
 With 24/7 hosting directly from my home server, users can access Corey Lawrence's music anytime, anywhere.